 BadgerScan supports your compliance with General Data Protection Regulation (GDPR).
 If you are part of an organization collecting contact information from European Economic Area (EEA) residents at an event, you may have a responsibility to protect this data according to GDPR regulations.
-Here is a handy blog post to help you decide if GDPR applies to your communications with your customers.
 To be GDPR compliant you must:

 - Obtain your new contact’s legally valid consent to use their data according to a clear and complete list of how their data will be used, which you must provide.
 Include any sharing of data, and use of personal data for personalization of advertisements or other services.